Great eared nightjar: Description

 The great eared nightjar is the largest species in the family in terms of length, which can range from 31 to 41 cm.
 Males weigh an average of 131 g and females weigh an average of 151 g, making it the second heaviest species in the family after the nacunda nighthawk.
+The nightjar has grey-brown, mottled, streaked and stripey plumage.
+They also have pointed wings and long tails as well as short wide beaks that open to around 120°.

 Distribution and habitat

-It is found in South Asia and Southeast Asia with populations in the Western Ghats and Sri Lanka, Bangladesh, India, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Thailand, and Vietnam.
+It is found in South Asia and Southeast Asia with populations in the Western Ghats and Sri Lanka, Bangladesh, India, Indonesia, Laos, Malaysia, Myanmar, Southwest China, the Philippines, Thailand, and Vietnam.
 Its natural habitat is subtropical or moist lowland tropical forests.

 Behaviour

-Like other nightjars they are active at dusk and at night.
+Like other nightjars they are nocturnal, active at dusk and at night.
 They have a distinctive call which includes a sharp tsiik followed by a pause and a two-syllable ba-haaww.

 Breeding

 The nest is a scrape on the ground and the clutch consists of a single egg.
 The chick is well camouflaged among leaf litter.